-As always, it's been a busy year for our directors who volunteer their time to help grow our Community Bank, and to assist the communities of Coleraine, Casterton, Merino, Balmoral and Harrow with the allocation of sponsorship and grant monies.
+As always, it's been a busy year for our directors who volunteer their time to help grow Community Bank Coleraine & District, and to assist the communities of Coleraine, Casterton, Merino, Balmoral and Harrow with the allocation of sponsorship and grant monies.
 Their time and efforts are greatly appreciated by our staff, as it allows us to concentrate on looking after our customers, and we thank them for this.

 Sponsorships included support to Coleraine Racing Club, Coleraine P&A Society, Casterton Football Netball Club, Coleraine Football Netball Club, the Balmoral Bush Nursing Centre and the Harrow Balmoral Football Netball club.
-Our regular sponsorships of these and many more community groups have continued throughout Covid, and we are pleased to see them all getting back onto a normal footing for their sports and fundraising activities.
+Our regular sponsorships of these and many more community groups have continued, and we are pleased to see them all getting back onto a normal footing for their sports and fundraising activities.

-This support is only able to be made because of you, our customers, supporting our branch and trusting us with your bank accounts, your insurance policies, and your lending.
-Every new account, loan or insurance policy we hold adds to the money available to support our communities.
+This support is only able to be made because of you, our customers, supporting Community Bank Coleraine & District and trusting Bendigo Bankus with your bank accounts, your insurance policies, and your lending.
+Every new account, loan or insurance policy with Community Bank Coleraine & District adds to the money available to support our communities.